 Integrations occur when you incorporate outside platforms into your base CRM software.
-Here are just a few of many common nonprofit CRM integrations:

 Integrating may sound great in theory, but the fact of the matter is that linking up two platforms can be a costly and time-consuming endeavor.
 If integrations are necessary, make sure that your nonprofit CRM supports fluid integrations with the third-party platforms you need to achieve the perfect solution.

-7. Evaluate communications requirements.
+7. Evaluate your nonprofit’s communications requirements.